PouriaRouzrokh/VideoInstruct/README.md

    - Get a detailed description from the VideoInterpreter
    - Generate step-by-step documentation using the DocGenerator
    - Ask questions to the VideoInterpreter when needed
+   - Evaluate documentation quality using the DocEvaluator
+   - Escalate to human user after a configurable number of rejections
    - Collect your feedback to refine the documentation
    - Save the final documentation to the `output` directory

+## Workflow

+VideoInstruct follows this workflow:

+1. **Transcription**: Extract text from the video
+2. **Initial Description**: Get a detailed visual description from VideoInterpreter
+3. **Documentation Generation**: DocGenerator creates initial documentation
+4. **User Preview**: Generated documentation is shown to the user before evaluation
+5. **Documentation Evaluation**: DocEvaluator assesses documentation quality
+   - Provides feedback on each evaluation round
+   - Maintains conversation memory for context-aware evaluation
+   - Escalates to human user after a configurable number of rejections
+6. **Refinement**: Documentation is refined based on evaluator feedback
+7. **User Feedback**: User provides final approval or additional feedback
+8. **Output**: Final documentation is saved as markdown

 ## Customization